balancer/docs/docs/concepts/governance/bal-token.md

 The maximum total supply of BAL tokens enforced at the smart contract is 100M; however, this does NOT necessarily mean that this cap will ever be reached.
 BAL token holders have the authority to decide if the distribution should end before hitting the cap.

-At the start of BAL token incentives 145,000 BAL is minted every week.
-In Q1 2022, [veBAL was introduced](https://forum.balancer.fi/t/introducing-vebal-tokenomics/2512) to replace fixed weekly emissions. veBAL includes an annueal reduction in emissions rate such that the program should run until around 2050, leaving a total supply of around 94/100 million tokens upon completion and assuming no other governance is enacted to mint part of the remaining unallocated supply.
+At the start of BAL token incentives 145,000 BAL were minted every week.
+In Q1 2022, [veBAL was introduced](https://forum.balancer.fi/t/introducing-vebal-tokenomics/2512) to replace fixed weekly emissions. veBAL includes an annual reduction in emissions rate such that the program should run until around 2050, leaving a total supply of around 94/100 million tokens upon completion and assuming no other governance is enacted to mint part of the remaining unallocated supply.

 TOTAL Tokens to be emitted by veBAL: 47,520,700

-The current emissions rate can be understood by looking at the [Balancer Token Admin Contract](https://etherscan.io/address/0xf302f9f50958c5593770fdf4d4812309ff77414f#readContract)
+The current emissions rate can be understood by looking at the Balancer Token Admin Contract

 You can see the emission rate (getInflationRate = 0.239 BAL/second = 145k BAL/week)